ceph/ceph/doc/mgr/dashboard.rst

 Support for multiple NFS-Ganesha clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ceph Dashboard also supports the management of NFS-Ganesha export belonging to different NFS-Ganesha clusters.
+Ceph Dashboard also supports the management of NFS-Ganesha exports belonging to different NFS-Ganesha clusters.
 An NFS-Ganesha cluster is a group of NFS-Ganesha service daemons sharing the same exports.
 Different NFS-Ganesha clusters are independent and don't share the exports configuration between each other.

-Each NFS-Ganesha cluster should store their configuration objects in a different RADOS pool/namespace to isolate the configuration from each other.
+Each NFS-Ganesha cluster should store its configuration objects in a different RADOS pool/namespace to isolate the configuration from each other.

 To specify the locations of the configuration of each NFS-Ganesha cluster we